Bella Vista Motel Blenheim

 Blenheim is the hub of the Marlborough region and the perfect base for your adventures.
 From the moment you arrive you'll enjoy the convenience of being located in close proximity to the Blenheim town centre for shops, business, entertainment and other activities.
 We are located close to the railway station.

 We are easy to find on Charles Street just 25 minutes from the Picton ferry terminal and 1.5 hours from Nelson.
-We are in walking distance to the town centre for business or pleasure, and just minutes from the many well known Marlborough vineyards.
+From our motel, Blenheim town centre is within easy walking distance and we’re just minutes from the many well known Marlborough vineyards.

 We have ample safe parking so you can leave your car and avoid parking issues, walk to work or explore on foot.